HD Lite

-HD Lite is the re-transmission of a particular HDTV channel at reduced picture quality compared to the source.
+HD Lite is the re-transmission of a particular HDTV channel at reduced picture quality compared to the original source stream.

 Background

 In a simplified view of US digital-TV distribution, the cable/sat operator receives a programing feed (producer) from a network station, repackages it for carriage on a data-network or distribution channel (satellite, digital-cable) of known parameters, then re-transmits the modified bitstream to the customer-site (viewer.)
 The viewer's set-top-box decoder decompresses the delivered bitstream, and displays the program on-screen.

 HD Lite refers to the TV-program received by the viewer, which has been somehow compromised (reduced) in fidelity.
 In internet vernacular, HD-Lite generally refers to programming delivered by commercial (subscription-based) providers such as DirecTV, Dish Network, and the major cable-TV operators.
 This is likely due to the customer's (heightened) expectation of a base quality level of service — that a commercial operator should provide service levels (in terms of transmission without freezing, for example) equal to or better than public over-the-air (free) ATSC-broadcast programming.
 In other words, picture quality is lessened, so that delivery of the picture becomes more reliable.

 HD Lite can be achieved by any combination of several techniques.
 Rate-shaping dynamically adjusts allocated bit rate for each of a set of TV-channels, based on an allocation-policy (which can come from realtime video-analysis or an operator-specified program weighting.)
 Rate shaping allows a set of channels to be transmitted with less bandwidth, based on the statistical observation that not all channels display the same level of motion-activity at a given instant of time (or the period of observation.)
 Downsampling reduces the spatial (horizontal and/or vertical) resolution of the TV-program, reducing the TV-signal's pixel-rate, and therefore its bandwidth requirements.
 Thus far, customers have reported downsampling on "1080i" signals only; 1920x1080i can be downsampled to 1440x1080i or 1280x1080i, with a corresponding reduction in transmission bandwidth.
 In contrast, over-the-air (ATSC) broadcasts of 1080i are fixed at 1920x1080.
 Temporal (frame-rate) reduction has not been attempted yet, as it unacceptably changes the character of motion video sequences.